Back to Index ->

 As the ship’s course changed, that front window passed by the space-hulk and eventually even the azure gas-giant.
 Now, its view showed nothing but the glimmer of distant stars.
 The enormity of the void stretched out before them.
 “Set course for Maldoror,” Sarcand commanded to his underlings.
 “We are going home.”
 He looked down at Amara.
 “Fear not, slave… the journey back to your Earth will be far faster, now that we have your Terran ‘Lilis’ technology.
 Clever animals your kind are,” he said with a smirk.

-Amara clutched her fist over her belly, trying to wish this child away as her mind wandered… and the Death of Hope rocketed into deep space, back towards its homeworld.
+Amara clutched her fist over her belly, trying to wish this child away as her mind wandered… and the Death of Hope rocketed into deep space, taking its prizes, and the political collateral they represented, back towards its homeworld.

 And away from Earth.